dotnet/arcade/Templates/process-info-template.md

 ## Process Details

 ### Summary:
-Why does this "process" exists in the first place?
+Why does this "process" exist in the first place?
 Who benefits?
 What happens if it doesn't happen?

 ### Process Boundaries